chandrunarayan/idmd/lessons/week9/readme.md

 * [Make particles follow a flow field while moving](https://editor.p5js.org/cnarayan/present/wOc8Ih813)
 * See Slack for code extract

+## Homework
-## Submit exercises completed in the last 2 weeks to Github
+1. Submit exercises completed in the last 2 weeks to Github
+1. Complete Perlin Noise effects project by combining techniques from the last 2 weeks